 - Select the Combo Box control, and go to the object inspector > Control > Item list > remove the default text.

-- In the Items from the dropdown menu select the table created in step 2 (e.g., Age).
+- In the Items from the dropdown menu, select the table created in step 2 (e.g., Age).

-- In the Selection mode dropdown menu select Multiple selection to allow the user to select more than one category in the Combo Box, or select Single selection to allow the user to select one category only.
+- Multiple selection will allow the user to select more than one category in the Combo Box.

-Step 2: Create the filter and link it to the Combo Box control:
+Step 2: Create the filter and link it to the Combo Box control

 - Go to the Anything menu and select Data > Variables > New > Custom Code > R - Numeric.